 I have also been spending some time reworking a few of my old recipes.
 My food photography was quite terrible when I first got started in food blogging.
 So, I’ve been updating photos any time I make one of my older recipes.

 Last weekend, I was in the mood for chocolate ice cream.
 I looked to my creamy chocolate frosty recipe which is an easy single serving recipe.
+In this post, I’ll show you how to make a thick milkshake like the “Frosty” at home.

 I decided to modify the original recipe slightly.
 I like dark cocoa a lot more than regular so I used the dark kind in the recipe.
 I also replaced the almond milk with canned coconut milk.